adelaideecoinformatics/ctms-json-schema/README.md

  1. add ImageSequence.ImageSequenceDefinition that is in the spec but not the template

 # How the `schema.json` was generated
 You won't have to do this, but it's important to know how it was created.
+The `update-schema.js` script was written against NodeJS v8.4 but it'll probably work with most versions, it doesn't do that much.
  1. open https://jsonschema.net in a browser
  1. copy the contents of the `json-template.json` file
  1. paste them into the JSONSchema.net editor